dan-veltri/ace-intro-to-deep-learning/README.md

 NOTE: I suggest you either clone this GitHub repo or copy the HPC files to a folder in your local home directory!

-Activate the conda environment: `source activate /home/bcbb_teaching_files/intro_deep_learning/envs` This should make Tensorflow2 and other libraries available to you.
+Activate the conda environment: `source activate /home/bcbb_teaching_files/intro_deep_learning/envs`.
+This should make Tensorflow2 and other libraries available to you.
+At the moment, it appears an old version of conda is still installed causing the `conda activate` command to not work properly.

 ## Installing on your own machine